Khawaja97/Lab---Mobile-App/README.md

 This is my first app built using Android Studio.
 The code is written in Java.

-When you press the Genearte Random Number button, it will generate a random number from 0 to 9.
+When you press the Genearte Random Number button, it will generate a random number between 0 and 9.

 Here is the youtube video which shows the app runnning: